 Here in this country we live longer, with an increasing number of complex, interlocking conditions that detract from our quality of life, for which conventional medicine sometimes has no good answers – and this is precisely the kind of problem that acupuncture is brilliant at resolving or improving.
 But at a typical cost of £35-45 per treatment, I’m concerned that acupuncture is beyond the reach of many patients who could potentially benefit from its healing abilities.

 So I set up Love Community Acupuncture to make acupuncture available to people on lower incomes, with no sacrifice of safety, hygiene or effectiveness.
-LCA was originally a multibed clinic (a big room with six beds, with everyone receiving treatment in the same room) but is now run as a private clinic – I see patients one-to-one, with no other patients or staff sharing the space, for a full 45-minute appointment.
-This gives me the freedom to protect privacy and dignity, and to carry out full treatments including some associated Chinese medicine therapies such as cupping and electro-acupuncture.
+LCA was originally a multibed clinic (a big room with six beds, with everyone receiving treatment in the same room) but is now run as a private clinic – we see patients one-to-one, with no other patients or staff sharing the space, for a full 45-minute appointment.
+This gives us the freedom to protect privacy and dignity, and to carry out full treatments including some associated Chinese medicine therapies such as cupping and electro-acupuncture.
 The only difference between Love Community Acupuncture and a regular private acupuncture practice is the cost: you pay what you can afford, from just £15 per treatment compared with £35-£45 in private practice.

 There are no catches, but equally there are no frills.
 We ask our patients to respect the spirit of community acupuncture; if you’d like to know more about what this means, please click here to download the leaflet.